What’s so hard about being a stay at home mother?

 I’m not going to say this never has happened ever in history, but it’s definitely not the norm, especially if you have kids that belong to the more challenging age groups.
 (Which, I hear, is all of them.)
 So, lower your expectations of yourself, at least temporarily.
 Having little kids and babies is hard.
 Feed them and love them, and you’re doing fine.
 Cut yourself some slack!

-4) No income– This one doesn’t always have a solution, but there are many people who work from home.
+4) Stay at home moms have no income– This one doesn’t always have a solution, but there are many people who work from home.
 The trick is to find a position with part-time and flexible hours, because it’s not always going to be quiet in your home at the same time on any given day.

 Many stay-at-home-parents babysit or run home daycares, some teach English online to Chinese children, and some work for call centers.
 There aren’t many options, but there are some.
 The big issue is finding something you can work on with kids running around!